Outer Hebrides Travel Guide

-The major islands in the Outer Hebrides include Harris, North Uist, Benbecula, South Uist, Barra and Lewis, where Stornoway is the administrative capital of the Wester Isles.
+The major islands in the Outer Hebrides include Harris, North Uist, Benbecula, South Uist, Barra and Lewis, where Stornoway is the administrative capital of the Western Isles.
 Most of the archipelago is protected habitat, as many rare species can be found here, such as the golden eagle and corncrake, while in the surrounding ocean sharks, whales, dolphins and otters abound.

 The main commercial activities in the Outer Hebrides are tourism, fishing, and weaving, including the manufacture of the famous Harris Tweed.
 Adventurous and energetic visitors can enjoy activities such as sailing, kayaking, canoeing and climbing, while surfing is fast becoming a popular sport here due to the tides, swell and weather.
 This attracts surfers from across Europe to frolic in its numerous reef, point and beach breaks.